Local Oregon beekeepers share the secrets—and secret benefits—of single-origin honeys.

 Yet not just any old honey will do.
-As I learned tagging along with the duo behind Portland, Oregon–based Bee Local—Founder Damian Magista and Beekeeper Ryan LeBrun—during the annual honey harvest in early September, not all honey is created equal.
+As I learned tagging along with Damian Magista and Ryan LeBrun—the duo behind Portland, Oregon–based Bee Local—during the annual honey harvest in early September, not all honey is created equal.
 Many of us think we’re making a healthy choice when opting for honey over sugar, but we may actually be pouring on the chemicals and pesticides.
-Those ubiquitous honey bears are cut with high fructose corn syrup (a common sweetener found in soda)—and are a far cry from the pure, single-origin honey Bee Local is bringing to the market.
+Those ubiquitous honey bears are cut with high-fructose corn syrup (a common sweetener found in soda)—and are a far cry from the pure, single-origin honey Bee Local is bringing to the market.

-During a recent trip to Portland, I received a crash course in all things honey, learning how (and why) we can all be smarter when it comes to reaching for the elevating effects of honey when we cook and mix cocktails at home.
+During my trip to Portland, I received a crash course in all things artisan honey, learning how (and why) we can all be smarter when it comes to reaching for the elevating effects of honey when we cook and mix cocktails at home.

 “Stick your finger in,” Ryan, the gloveless beekeeper, instructed me.
 He was holding a frame just pulled from a hive, and after a few firm shakes—sending countless bees soaring in all directions from the honeycomb—he held it out for me to taste.
 “Get your finger in there, give it a try.”